Super Topological Recursion and Gaiotto Vectors For Superconformal Blocks: Super Topological Recursion

-In the context of conformal field theory in two dimensions, this $Q_0$-dependence can be thought of as a consequence of the so-called ``background charge''.
+In physics, this $Q_0$-dependence can be thought of as a consequence of the so-called ``background charge''.
 When $Q_0=0$, \eqref{QFB}-\eqref{QFF} are similar to Eq.
-(2.36)-(2.38) in \cite{BO2} but they are rather simpler because there is no involution operator $\sigma$.
-Note that $Q_0=0$ corresponds to the self-dual limit in $\mathcal{N}=2$ supersymmetric gauge theory in four dimensions.
+(2.36)-(2.38) in \cite{BO2} but they are rather simpler because there is no the involution operator $\sigma$.

 Following \cite[Definition 2.8]{BO2}, we define abstract super loop equations: \begin{definition} Given an untwisted/$\mu$-twisted super spectral curve $\mathcal{S}_F$, the \emph{untwisted/$\mu$-twisted abstract super loop equations} are the following set of constraints: \begin{enumerate} \item \emph{quadratic bosonic loop equations}: for $2g+n+2m\geq2$ and $(g,n,m)\neq(1,0,0)$